-Charlie Widmer is an award winning multi-genre singer, songwriter, arranger, producer, actor, and guitarist based in Connecticut.
+Charlie Widmer is an acclaimed and award winning multi-genre singer, songwriter, arranger, producer, actor, and guitarist based in Connecticut.
 He received his Bachelor of Music in Vocal Performance from Western Connecticut State University in 2016 and has been professionally singing and performing ever since.

 Originally born in Zürich, Switzerland, Charlie is half-Swiss and half-Puerto Rican.
 His love for music was evident, even as a young child, singing along to songs in the car and performing in school shows throughout elementary school.
 His parents loved music and listened to a wide range of styles and genres.
 Charlie's grandparents were also musicians.
 His paternal grandmother was a classically trained soprano and both of his maternal grandfathers were singers.
 One of Charlie’s grandfathers was also a guitarist and bought him his first guitar when he was 12 years old.
 He has been playing ever since.
 Charlie didn't discover his voice, however, until he was 16 and in his junior year of high school.
 Auditioning on a whim for his first musical, Grease, Charlie landed the lead role of Danny Zuko.